csc-training/summerschool/application-testing/docs/01-testing.md

 ---

 # Overview
-- Why?
+- Motivation
-- Different types of tests
+- Types of tests
-- Testing frameworks
 - Demo
 - Summary

-# Why? {.section}
+# Motivation {.section}

 # Why test your software?
 Why use